ansible/ansible/docs/docsite/rst/user_guide/become.rst

   level of privileges available.

 The output will also show the list of privileges that have been granted to the user.
-When ``State==Disabled``, the privileges have not been enabled but can be if required.
+When the privilege value is ``disabled``, the privilege is assigned to the logon token but has not been enabled.
 In most scenarios these privileges are automatically enabled when required.

 If running on a version of Ansible that is older than 2.5 or the normal ``runas`` escalation process fails, an elevated token can be retrieved by: